nalakas/relativevelocity/README.md

 <h4> Tests </h4>
-In here for one object have two cases:
+ for one object have two cases:
 	(1)Relative to Ground

 		->		->		->